Ziya River

-The Ziya River is one of the five major tributaries of Hai River system in northern China.
-The total length of Ziya River is 730 km and the size of its drainage basin is 78700 sqkm.
-The discharge rate of Ziya River is about 1 m3 per second.
+The Ziya River is one of five major tributaries in the Hai River system of northern China.
+The total length of the Ziya River is 730 km, its drainage basin covers 78700 sqkm.
+The discharge rate of the Ziya River is about 1 m3 per second.

-The Ziya River flows from Mount Wutai until it reaches the Hai River near Xian County.
-Notable tributaries of the Ziya include the Ming, the Hutuo, the Fuyang, and the Qingshui.
-It shares the same channel with the Hai near the Southern Canal.
+The Ziya River flows from Mount Wutai until it reaches the Hai River in Xian County, Hebei.
+Notable tributaries of the Ziya include the Ming, Hutuo, Fuyang, and Qingshui rivers.
+It shares a channel with the Hai River near the Southern Canal.
 A new artificial channel was constructed to connect it to the Bohai Sea near Tianjin under the name New Ziya River.